 The longer a child is stuck in this psychological abuse, the harder it is to mend the relationship with the targeted parent and if the child or teenager does not receive therapy, the effects will carry over into their adulthood.
 Poor physical health, higher rates of divorce, and take part in alienation of a co-parent, are just to name a few.
 Therefore, it’s critical to identify this in the early stages when the conditions are mild and treatable.

 The tragedy is that PA occurs at all.
-Experts have compared PA to the unexpected death of a child by the rejected parent.
+Experts have compared PA to the unexpected death of a child by a rejected parent.
 And for the child, it is comparable to the sudden death of their parent.
 However, the child suffers from guilt for colluding with their parent to actively reject their alienated parent for no good reason.

 Increasing awareness of PA is the first step toward prevention.
 If you suspect your child is being exposed to PA, I recommend a consultation with a therapist immediately for both you and your child and hopefully, it’s not too late to repair the damage.
 I wish my father was aware and sought out therapy for me, however, in the mid-’80s there were very few if any, resources available to parents.
-Take my advice from a woman who has taken years to come full circle of the damage that was done from this syndrome, get help immediately, and don’t make the mistake of assuming it will end on its own.
+Take my advice from a woman who has taken years to come full circle of the damage that was done by this syndrome, get help immediately, and don’t make the mistake of assuming it will end on its own.
 Seeking help for your children will make a difference in the life-long decisions they make down the road.

 So how do you know if your child is experiencing PA?
 The identification or diagnosis is based on If the following is present, your family is likely to be exposed to this syndrome: